Watermarking LLM Agent Trajectories

 \mypara{Datasets and Benchmarks} We evaluate \method on three widely used LLM agent trajectory datasets: MATH \cite{hendrycks2measuring}, SimpleQA \cite{wei2024measuring}, and SWE-Smith \cite{yang2025swe}.
 MATH and SimpleQA are open-sourced by Hugging Face Smolagents team \cite{smolagents}, with trajectories generated by DeepSeek-V3 and Qwen-3-235B-A22B.
 We filter to retain only trajectories that yield correct answers.
 SWE-Smith, released by \citet{yang2025swe}, comprises tasks derived from real GitHub issues, with trajectories generated by Claude-3.7-Sonnet.
 We sample 1,000, 2,000, and 2,000 trajectories to construct training sets for MATH, SimpleQA, and SWE-Smith, respectively.
 For MATH and SimpleQA, we employ the Smolagents scaffolding and evaluate agent performance on Smolagents-Benchmark-v1.\footnote{\url{https://huggingface.co/datasets/smolagents/benchmark-v1}} For SWE-Smith, we leverage SWE-Agent \cite{yang2024swe} scaffolding and evaluate on SWE-Bench Lite \cite{jimenez2023swe}.
 These three datasets span the major categories of LLM agents, covering mathematical reasoning, web search, and code debugging.

-\mypara{Baseline} To our knowledge, no existing watermarking method specifically targets LLM agent trajectory datasets; our work represents the first attempt in this direction.
+\mypara{Baselines} To our knowledge, no existing watermarking method specifically targets LLM agent trajectory datasets; our work represents the first attempt in this direction.
 Existing dataset watermarking methods primarily target natural language \cite{liu2025watermarking} or standalone code snippets \cite{sun2022coprotector, sun2023codemark}, which do not account for the interleaved action-observation structure of agent trajectories.
-We adapt CodeMark \cite{sun2023codemark} as our baseline because it employs semantic-preserving code transformations, making it the most suitable for adaptation to our setting where actions are executable code.
+We adapt CodeMark \cite{sun2023codemark} as our primary baseline because it employs semantic-preserving code transformations, making it the most suitable for adaptation to our setting where actions are executable code.
 For MATH and SimpleQA, which use Python as their action language, we append \texttt{flush=True} to each \texttt{print} call.